houssamkanso/quality_assessment_capella_viewpoint/README.md

-# Basic Capella Viewpoint
+# Quality Assessment Capella Viewpoint
 This project a basic Capella Viewpoint for **quality assessment** developed with Capella Studio

 ## Getting Started

-This projects has the source code of the viewpoint and the generated and packaged viewpoint
+This projects has the source code of the viewpoint and the packaged viewpoint (For direct use).

 ### Prerequisites
 To change in the source code you will need to have: